Home > Blog > How to Become a Correctional Officer in California

 In addition, candidates will be scheduled for an Employment Medical Examination.

-Prior to reporting to the Basic Correctional Officer Academy (BOCA), candidates are responsible for ensuring they are free from tuberculosis with a certification from their physician.
+Prior to reporting to the correctional officer program, candidates are responsible for ensuring they are free from tuberculosis with a certification from their physician.

 After successfully completing all of the selection components, candidates are placed on the certification list, which gives them eligibility to be appointed as a Correctional Peace Officer.
 All candidates eligible for appointment as a Correctional Peace Officer must successfully complete the 12-week Basic Correctional Officer Academy.

-In addition to viewing the Sample Written Selection Exam, candidates can also prepare for the written examination by taking courses in Criminal Justice: Corrections, Math and English.
+Additionally, candidates could prepare for the written examination by taking courses in Criminal Justice: Corrections, Math, and English.

-In order to prepare for the Physical Fitness Test (PFT), students should engage in a physical fitness program designed to improve cardiovascular fitness and muscular strength.
+In order to prepare for the CDCR physical test (also known as the Physical Fitness Test, or PFT), students should engage in a physical fitness program designed to improve cardiovascular fitness and muscular strength.

-An Associate Degree or Certificate in Criminal Justice: Corrections can not only provide students with the analytical skills and abilities required to do better on the exam, but can also enhance students’ ability to promote up the chain of command once they enter the profession.
+An Associate’s Degree in Criminal Justice: Corrections can not only help to provide students with the analytical skills and abilities that could help them do better on the exam, but could also potentially enhance students’ ability to promote up the chain of command once they enter the profession

-There are many job positions where correctional officers may work including, but not limited to, housing officer, yard officer, visiting room officer, culinary officer, transportation officer, search and escort officer, tower officer and administrative segregation officer.
+There are many job positions where correctional officers may work, including housing officer, yard officer, visiting room officer, culinary officer, transportation officer, search and escort officer, tower officer, and administrative segregation officer.

-California is the highest-paying state for correctional officers (Source: BLS.gov, May 2017), with an annual mean wage of $71,630.
-According to the Bureau of Labor Statistics, several of the top-paying metropolitan areas in the country for corrections officers are in California, including Bakersfield, San Bernardino – Riverside – Ontario, and Sacramento – Roseville – Arden – Arcade.
+California is the highest-paying state for correctional officers4 (Source: BLS.gov, May 2018), with an annual mean wage of $75,400.
+According to the Bureau of Labor Statistics, several of the top-paying metropolitan areas in the country for corrections officers are in California, including Bakersfield, San Bernardino, Ontario, Stockton, Los Angeles and Sacramento.

 Corrections officers in California are paid at various salary ranges based on experience, education and level of training.
-According to the California Department of Corrections and Rehabilitation, correctional officer salary ranges are between $3,503 and $7,195 per month, or between $42,036 and $86,340 annually.
+According to the California Department of Corrections and Rehabilitation, correctional officer salary ranges5 are between $3,788 and $7,782 per month.
 Benefits include: